Metra Electric District: Rolling stock

 The Metra Electric District uses second-generation bi-level Highliner multiple unit cars built by Nippon Sharyo.
-These will be supplemented by additional EMUs built at Nippon Sharyo's new Rochelle, IL facility opened in 2012.
+These will be supplemented by additional EMUs built at Nippon Sharyo's new Rochelle, Illinois facility opened in 2012.
 In 2005, these began to replace the original Highliner fleet built by St. Louis Car Company and Bombardier in the 1970s.

-On February 12, 2016 the original Highliners left on their last run in revenue service.
+On February 12, 2016, the original Highliners left on their last run in revenue service.
 Metra confirmed in a Facebook post that twenty-four cars are being sent to museums around the Midwestern United States, including the Illinois Railway Museum, while an unconfirmed source stated that some cars were sent to Mendota, Illinois to be scrapped.

-^1201-1226 are being leased to NICTD for use on the South Shore Line.
-All are being refurbished prior to being transferred over to the South Shore.